Installing CuPy

 To be able to build CuPy on Andes, you must be within a compute job on the GPU partition (even if you have the cuda module loaded).
 This allows CuPy to see the GPU properly when linking and building.

 The CC and NVCC flags ensure that you are passing the correct wrappers, while the various flags for Frontier tell CuPy to build for AMD GPUs.
-Note that, on Summit, if you are using the instructions for installing CuPy with OpenCE below, a cuda module will automatically be loaded.
 This installation takes, on average, 10-20 minutes to complete (due to building everything from scratch), so don’t panic if it looks like the install timed-out.
 Eventually you should see output similar to this (versions will vary):

 Getting Started With CuPy